GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 +----------+-----------+------+---------------------+------+
 ```

-The schema of `census` table is as following:
+The schema of the `census` table is as follows:

 ```sql
 +-----------+----------------------+------+------+---------+---------------+